 A to Z Disposal

 Check out this new comprehensive resource for donating, recycling or selling goods and materials that you don't want to put in the landfill.
-‘Moving it On' (PDF) is an A to Z user-friendly guide that will help you find a place to take everything from Appliances to Yard Waste.
+Learn more on the Solid Waste Website here.

 Washington now has a free, convenient and environmentally responsible recycling program for computers, monitors, laptops and televisions.
 Please visit E-Cycle page to learn more about the E-Cycle program.

 More than 50% of junk mail is discarded - unread or unopened - totaling more than 4 million tons of waste each year (source: EPA).
 The average American household receives unsolicited junk mail equal to 1.5 trees every year, which is more than 100 million trees for all U.S. households combined.
 The Consumer Research Institute estimates that Americans spend 8 months over the course of their lifetime opening junk mail.